- Garden / Landscaping / Patio — 255

 If you’re interested in becoming proficient at DIY tasks and building your repair and renovation experience, you’ll need to use power tools.
 Only very basic tasks can be accomplished without them, and every serious DIY enthusiast should have a good set of power tools in their arsenal.
 The power tools currently on the market are more efficient and better designed than ever, but they must be used safely.
 Remember that all power tools should be used and stored away from pets and young children.

 Choosing the Right Tools

 Always use the right power tools for the job, as misusing this kind of equipment can be extremely hazardous.
-Do your research and contact a specialist tool provider like Elcocks if you’re unsure of which tool to use for a particular task.
+Do your research and contact a specialist tool provider if you’re unsure of which tool to use for a particular task.
 The manufacturer and the owner’s manual will outline the kind of projects that the tool can be used for.

 Reading the Instructions

 Too many people remove their power tools from the box and start using them immediately.
 This is the wrong approach, as even if you’re experienced with a particular kind of power tool, you should still read the accompanying instructions.
 Each tool is different and even the same make and model may have been updated.
 Different tools carry different accompanying risks, and cordless power tools should be treated differently to those that come with cords.